The Death of the $2,000 Food Photoshoot

 | Operational Impact | Close sections, stage props, coordinate staff for a full day |

-That’s the core problem with the classic $2,000?a?day shoot: it was designed for a world where you updated menu boards once a year and your website had six hero shots.
+That’s the core problem with the classic $2,000-a-day shoot.
+They designed it for a world where you updated menu boards once a year.
+Your website had six hero shots.
 Today you need:

-- 3-5 online ordering food photos per dish for delivery tiles, in-app promos, and social.
+- 3-5 online ordering food photos per dish.
+Use them for delivery tiles, in-app promos, and social.

-- Variants for QR menus, catering decks, digital billboards, and third-party marketplaces.
+- Make variants for QR menus, catering decks, digital billboards, and third-party marketplaces.

-- Rapid refreshes when you change containers, toppings, or price points.
+- Get rapid refreshes when you change containers, toppings, or price points.

-According to McKinsey, digital ordering and delivery were already growing several times faster than dine-in even before recent shocks.
-That shift multiplied the number of decisions made off a photo instead of a server recommendation.
+According to McKinsey, digital ordering grew faster than dine-in.
+This was true even before recent shocks.
+That shift multiplied the number of decisions made from a photo.
+Guests used to rely on server recommendations.

 The risk has flipped